Butternut Squash Chips

 Pin

-Can I make these in the Air Fryer?
+Can I make butternut squash chips in the Air Fryer?

 Yes you can!
 Simply arrange them in a single layer in the Air Fryer basket and cook for 8-12 minutes or until golden brown and crispy.